-Technology comprises just over 15% of the portfolio2, slightly less than at the beginning of the year.
-We own companies with attractive growth rates, stable customer bases, and healthy returns of capital to shareholders.
+Technology comprises just under 13% of the portfolio2, slightly less than at the beginning of the year.
+Even more so than Elevance, we own companies with attractive growth rates, stable customer bases, and healthy returns of capital to shareholders.
 These should also trade at premium valuations, and after strong performance year-to-date, several do.
 We trimmed accordingly but maintain meaningful exposure to these excellent businesses.